Matt O'Riley

-Matthew Sean O'Riley (born 21 November 2000) is a Danish-English professional footballer who plays as a midfielder for Scottish Premiership club Celtic.
-Born in England, he is an under-21 international for Denmark.
+Matthew Sean O'Riley (born 21 November 2000) is a professional footballer who plays as an attacking midfielder for Ligue 1 club Marseille, on loan from Brighton & Hove Albion.
+Born in England, he plays for the Denmark national team.

 Club career

 Fulham

 O'Riley joined the academy of Fulham at the age of eight, having previously played for Teddington-based NPL Youth.
 He progressed through several age groups, eventually becoming a regular in the club's U18 and reserve sides.
 He made his first team debut on 8 August 2017 in a 2–0 EFL Cup first round away win over Wycombe Wanderers.

-Over the next two seasons O'Riley featured for the club's U21 side in several EFL Trophy group matches whilst on the fringes of the first team.
+Over the next two seasons O'Riley featured for the club's U21 side in several EFL Trophy group matches while on the fringes of the first team.
 He made his Championship debut on 1 January 2020 as a 19th-minute substitute in a 2–1 home defeat to Reading.
 O'Riley left the club in the summer of 2020, having declined a new three-year first team deal amidst rumoured interest from several clubs domestically and abroad.

 Milton Keynes Dons

 On 24 January 2021, O'Riley signed for League One club Milton Keynes Dons, having spent six months training with the side as a free agent since leaving Fulham.
-Less than a week after joining, on 30 January 2021, he scored his first professional career goal.
+He made his debut for the club two days later on 26 January 2021, in a 1–0 home defeat to Charlton Athletic.
+Just a week after joining the club, O'Riley scored his first professional career goal in a 2–0 away win over AFC Wimbledon on 30 January 2021.

-After an impressive start to the 2021–22 season, on 11 December 2021 O'Riley was named EFL Young Player of the Month for November 2021, a month in which he scored four goals in as many appearances.
+After an impressive start to the 2021–22 season, on 11 December 2021 he was named EFL Young Player of the Month for November 2021, a month in which he scored four goals in as many appearances.